forflo/haskOPL/README.md

 ## Background
 OPL is a domain specific language for linear programming.
-As you might now, LP is used for a wide range of optimization problems.
-The following snippet shows a smaple of IBM's OPL
+As you might know, LP is used for a wide range of optimization problems.
+The following snippet shows a sample of IBM's OPL:

 ```
 float rawMaterial                     = 205;